isomerpages/pa-corp/_our-volunteers/Volunteering Opportunities/Volunteering with People’s Association.md

 <p>As a Grassroots Volunteer, you will join one of over 2,000 GROs across
 the island.
 Your role is to foster neighbourliness and strengthen community bonds, encouraging residents to meet, share and connect.
-Within the GROs, you will take on various responsibilities, including explaining government policies, gathering feedback from residents, assisting those in need and organising programmes for outreach and engagement.</p>
+Within the GROs, you will take on various responsibilities, including sharing government policies, gathering feedback from residents, assisting those in need and organising programmes for outreach and engagement.</p>
 <p></p>